2024-25 Edition

 Applications for admission are accepted in the fall quarter only.
 Complete applications include:

-• A statement of purpose (1,200 words maximum) that describes research interests and reasons for seeking a Ph.D.
-The statement of purpose should indicate how proposed research correlates to the program's emphases and how student's benefit from working with core faculty.
+• A statement of purpose (1,200 words maximum) that describes the applicant's research interests and reasons for seeking a Ph.D.
+The statement of purpose should indicate how the applicant's proposed research correlates to the program's emphases and how the applicant will benefit from working with core faculty.

-• A personal history statement (1,200 words maximum) that describe educational accomplishments and goals.
+• A personal history statement (1,200 words maximum) that describes the applicant's educational accomplishments and goals.
 Applicants should communicate whether they have experienced unique or significant opportunities, challenges, and/or obstacles in the pursuit of an education.
 Applicants should describe the career paths they plan to pursue after graduation.

 • A sample of academic writing, approximately 20 pages in length, that demonstrates original thinking and clear writing.

-• Three letters of recommendation, preferably from faculty with whom the applicants have studied.
+• Three letters of recommendation, preferably from faculty with whom the applicant has studied.

 • Transcripts.